jaystack/repatch/README.md

 const store = new Store(initialState);
 ```

-Repatch's interface is the same as Redux, therefore you can use with `react-redux`.
+Repatch's interface is the same as Redux, therefore you can use with [react-redux](https://www.npmjs.com/package/react-redux).

 ```javascript
 store.subscribe(() => console.log(store.getState()));